elastic/elasticsearch-hadoop/README.md

     name    STRING,
     links   STRUCT<url:STRING, picture:STRING>)
 STORED BY 'org.elasticsearch.hadoop.hive.ESStorageHandler'
-TBLPROPERTIES('es.location' = 'radio/artists/')";
+TBLPROPERTIES('es.location' = 'radio/artists/');
 ```

 Any data passed to the table is then passed down to ElasticSearch; for example considering a table `s`, mapped to a TSV/CSV file, one can index it to ElasticSearch like this:
 ```
 INSERT OVERWRITE TABLE artists
-    SELECT NULL, s.name, named_struct('url', s.url, 'picture', s.picture) FROM source s
+    SELECT NULL, s.name, named_struct('url', s.url, 'picture', s.picture) FROM source s;
 ```

-As one can note, currently the reading and writing are treated separately but we're working on synchronizing the two and automatically translating [HiveQL][] to ElasticSearch queries.
+As one can note, currently the reading and writing are treated separately but we're working on unifying the two and automatically translating [HiveQL][] to ElasticSearch queries.

 ## [Pig][]
 ES-Hadoop provides both read and write functions for Pig so you can access ElasticSearch from Pig scripts.